Mcp Server > Using Tallyfy MCP Server with Claude (Text Chat)

 - This service will receive requests (e.g., via a webhook from Tallyfy or a Tallyfy-compatible middleware).

-- It will then construct the appropriate prompt and tool list for the Claude API based on the Tallyfy task instructions and input data.
+- It will construct the appropriate prompt and tool list for the Claude API based on the Tallyfy task instructions and input data.

 - It will manage the “agent loop,” sending Claude’s